Robot1que/book/azure/az-204/07-durable-func.md

 Durable Functions is an extension of Azure Functions.
 Durable Functions can be used for stateful orchestration of function execution.

-You pay only when Durable Function runs, orchestrator function is dealocated when it awaits for an async operation result.
+You pay only when Durable Function runs, orchestrator function is deallocated when it awaits for an async operation result.
 It remembers the state and once async operation result is ready, function logic is replayed.
 Therefore code should be *deterministic*: orchestrator function will be replayed multiple times, and it must produce the same result each time.

 ## Application Patterns